stackbit-projects/sam-dev-15e8b/_posts/2021-03-21-music-wood-sculpture.md

 <h5>Different Color Maps</h5>

 I wanted to make it change color maps when it got to a different song.
-The best solution which made sense was to use Raspotify's "TRACK_ID" value, which is spotify's track id.
+The best solution which made sense was to use Raspotify's "TRACK_ID" value, which is Spotify's track id.
 I would have to use Spotify's developer API to get the track name and details, but the ID was all I needed.
-[I hashed the ID](https://github.com/Esaych/neopixel-server/blob/main/server.py#L139) to get a (basically) random number per ID, and then used that number with a modulus function to [pick a color map](https://github.com/Esaych/neopixel-server/blob/main/music.py#L76) from an array.
+[I hashed the ID](https://github.com/Esaych/neopixel-server/blob/main/server.py#L139) to get an integer translation of the track id, and then used that number with a modulus function to [pick a color map](https://github.com/Esaych/neopixel-server/blob/main/music.py#L76) from an array.

-Now we had songs map to their very own color map out of the 7 I handpicked.
+Now we had songs play and translate to their very own color mapping out of the color maps I handpicked.
 It was great seeing new colors every song.

 <h3>Result</h3>